-Based on the results of the PEA, the Company progressed with the feasibility study of the Chvaletice Manganese Project.
-Tetra Tech was appointed as the owner's engineering representative for the feasibility study, responsible for overseeing the consultants and service providers in connection with the feasibility study, and for the preparation of the NI 43-101/JORC feasibility study report for the Chvaletice Manganese Project.
+In 2019, the Company appointed Tetra Tech as the owner's engineering representative for the feasibility study, responsible for overseeing the consultants and service providers in connection with the feasibility study, and for the preparation of the NI 43-101/JORC feasibility study report for the Chvaletice Manganese Project.
 The Company also appointed BGRIMM as the lead process plant engineer, who will be working closely with Tetra Tech and the Company's other consultants.
 Together, these firms will conduct the excavation design, process plant design, tailings/residue storage facility design, and other related studies for the project and compile the necessary feasibility study inputs.
-Due to shutdowns resulting from the COVID-19 pandemic, engineering and laboratory test work in China for the feasibility study was curtailed for approximately two months, but was able to resume at quarter end when the Company's service providers went back to work.
+Due to shutdowns resulting from the COVID-19 pandemic, engineering and laboratory test work in China for the feasibility study was curtailed for approximately two months, but was able to resume in late March 2020 when the Company's service providers went back to work.
 However, other aspects of the feasibility study have been deferred pending additional financing.
-Subject to sufficient financing being received to resume work by the summer of 2020, the Company expects the feasibility study to be completed in the first half of calendar 2021.
+Subject to financing, the Company expects to complete the feasibility study in calendar 2021.

 The preparation of the EIA and related permit application is also underway.
-The Project Description/Notification, which will be filed with the Czech Ministry of the Environment, will include a description of: the manganese production process and resulting environmental footprint; results of baseline and other studies conducted to date; health, safety and environmental management plans; impact assessment, impact mitigation and avoidance plans and measures; socio-economic impacts on local communities; and reclamation plans and objectives.
+The Project Description/Notification, which was filed with the Czech Ministry of the Environment on June 30, 2020, included a description of: the manganese production process and resulting environmental footprint; results of baseline and other studies conducted to date; health, safety and environmental management plans; impact assessment, impact mitigation and avoidance plans and measures; socio-economic impacts on local communities; and reclamation plans and objectives.

 The Project Description will be available to local communities, residents, organizations and regulators, during a public comment and consultation period.
 The Project Description and the input and comments received, as well as any requirements for changes, will serve as the basis of further environmental studies, if required, and will form the basis for the last stage of the environmental permitting process, in the form of an EIA.
-The Company expects the filing of the Project Description/Notification with the Czech Ministry of the Environment to be made in the second quarter of calendar 2020 and the completion of the EIA documentation to be submitted to the Czech Ministry of the Environment in the second half of calendar 2020.
+Subject to financing, the Company expects the completion of the EIA documentation to be submitted to the Czech Ministry of the Environment in calendar 2021.